Einavg7/Study-Project-Image-Recognition/use_guide/PeopleCounter.md

 					to.hallc = True
 ```
 * ######  The centroid is displayed as a filled circle and the unique object ID number text.
 With this, we would be able to keep the track of all the objects/persons by associating with a unique assigned ID in the video stream.
 * ###### Finally, we stack up all the detected objects/persons in a tabular format using csv module.
 This module helps write the captured data in csv format which makes the visualization process easier.
-The data was stored in two different csv files, *csvresult* for object/person detection with time and frames, whereas *csvresult1* file stores the object/Person ID's.
+The data was stored in two different csv files, *csvresult* for object/person detection with time and frames, whereas *csvresult1* file stores each of the object/Person ID coordinates.
 * ###### Apart from that, the screen will show the information about the toatl number of counted people in the hall, office, entered and exited.